Code-Institute-Submissions/inline-6-overnight/README.md

 #### o Color Scheme

 Black (#000000) and white (#FFFFFF) together is the best color scheme for e-Commerce.
 It's practical, professional and versatile, and it's the perfect contrast for great readability and accessibility.
-Grey was also used throughout the website, tweaked to make sure that, in bright light, the lighter shades of grey don't disappear (grey is only used on the h1/h2/h3/h4/h5/h6 tags for headings, so it's not used for small text).
+Grey was also used throughout the website, tweaked to make sure that, in bright light, the lighter shades of grey don't disappear (grey is only used on the h1/h2/h3/h4/h5/h6 tags for headings and the buttons on the body, so it's not used for small text).
 HSL, RGBA and Hex colors are used to tweak a few of the white (like "hsl(0, 0%, 98%)", "hsl(0, 0%, 80%)", "rgba(214,214,214,1)" and "#ececec") and grey (like "hsl(0, 0%, 30%)" for Hex color hex #666666) colors, as they're the websafe versions of such colors.
 The cart total on the cart image on the navbar is red (#FF0000), making it very readable/visible on the navbar's black background (only the circular shape for the cart total is red, so it's not used for red or small text).
 And Bootstrap's dark button color (#292B2C) is used for the all buttons on the website's body, making it very visible/readable.
 The color used for the body text was #212529 (a very dark shade of cyan-blue, which looks great on a white background).
 The main photo at the top of the store/main page obeys the chosen color scheme, and the product images unavoidably provide a different mix of colors.

-Please see the results for the body's text color contrast check [here]().
+Please see the results for the body's text color contrast check [here](docs/color-contrast-check-body-text.png).

-Please see the results for the navbar's and the footer's color contrast check [here]() and [here]().
+Please see the results for the navbar's and the footer's color contrast check [here](docs/color-contrast-check-navbar-and-footer-text.png).

-Please see the results for the cart total's color contrast check [here]().
+Please see the results for the cart total's color contrast check [here](docs/color-contrast-check-cart-total-container.png).

+Please see the results for the headings "h" tags' color contrast check [here](docs/color-contrast-check-h-tags-for-headings.png).

-Please see the results for the body's buttons' color contrast check [here]().
+Please see the results for the body's buttons' color contrast check [here](docs/color-contrast-check-body-buttons.png).

 #### o Typography

 The Roboto font makes it perfect for short pieces in all caps, and it's also effective in lowercase as paragraphing text.
 This is the best choice when e-Commerce products are described in long paragraphs or provided with technical specifications, as it’s the case with Inline-6 Overnight.
-It suits the layout and the style of this website and provides clear reading and accessibility for the user, so it was used as part of a [system font stack already available on the user's machine](), which is believed to be a useful and elegant solution that eliminates the need to fetch a font elsewhere and makes load times faster (fonts are usually one of the heaviest resources loaded on any app).
+It suits the layout and the style of this website and provides clear reading and accessibility for the user, so it was used as part of a [system font stack already available on the user's machine](docs/system-font-stack.png), which is believed to be a useful and elegant solution that eliminates the need to fetch a font elsewhere and makes load times faster (fonts are usually one of the heaviest resources loaded on any app).
 It matches what the current Operating System uses, so it lends a comfortable look to this project.
 It was imported along with the Bootstrap code used throughout the website.

 #### o Imagery

+Very much on purpose, there are not many images on this e-Commerce website.
+The main image used - [the one on the Store/main page](static/images/home-image.png) does much of the work helping the user identifying what this project is about and providing color/style to the first page the user sees when he/she lands on this e-Commerce website (it's an inline-6 engine, and there's a Nissan Skyline R34 GT-R in the background).
+The other images are of the engines/products sold on Inline-6 Overnight (AWS is the image-hosting service used to store the images for this project).
+And, of course, there's [the favicon image](static/images/favicon-engine.png) used for this website (very appropriately, an engine).

 ### • Wireframes